mkartashov/1e-assessment/README.md

-# codenify-web
+# 1E UX/UI Assessment
-Website for Codenify company
+This is a boilerplate repository for the UX/UI assessment.